gammasim/simtools/docs/source/developer_guidelines.rst

 The file is read through the function io.get_data_file("parameters", filename) (see data files section).

-The parameter yaml file contains the list of parameters to be validated and its properties.
+Parameter yaml files contain the list of parameters to be validated and its properties.
 See an example below:

 .. code-block:: yaml